pwafire/pwafire/README.md

 ## Introducing *pwafire* cdn and npm

-Progressive Web Apps API of APIs.
+Progressive Web Apps **API of APIs**.
 All New Web Capabilities as one Package!
 All APIs bundled together.

 ### Install pwafire via NPM